FAQ | Youth Cancer Trust

 Wash bag – Guests need to bring own wash bag – e.g. shower gel/shampoo/soap.

-Devices – You are welcome to bring your own iPad, smart phone or laptop – we have IPod music docks in each room, a TV and CD players.
-We also have Wifi throughout the house.
+Devices – You are welcome to bring your own iPad, smart phone or laptop – we have Wifi.

 Meds – Any medication you require.
-There are lockers and a fridge provided in each room to keep your medication safe.
+There will be a locker and a fridge managed by staff to keep your medication safe.

 Diet – Any special food/drink if you have a specific dietary requirement.